Ely-ullen/Eleanor---BE-NC-News-/README.md

 ## Testing:

+The tests were creating using supertest jest and jest sorted.

 To run the tests:

 ```
 npm test
 ```

-`You are now all set!` Thank you for takibgn the time to look at my NC News project.
+`You are all set!` Thank you for takibgn the time to look at my NC News project.